OFFIS-mosaik/mosaik/docs/faq.rst

 APIs for certain languages that provide a base class that you can inherit and just need to implement a few methods representing the API calls.

-Currently, a high-level API is only available for Python, but implementations for JAVA and other languages will follow soon.
+Currently, high-level API are available for Python, JAVA, and C#, but an implementation for C++ will follow soon.

 __ http://en.wikipedia.org/wiki/Network_socket
 __ http://en.wikipedia.org/wiki/JSON